Author: Abigail Covington

 For some Philadelphians, the appeal of Craigslist isn’t affordability so much as how little of themselves it asks for in return.
 Unlike newer marketplaces that tether buying and selling to social profiles, Craigslist allows users to remain largely invisible — no profile photos, no friend networks, no algorithm stitching transactions back to a personal identity.

-“The comparison that I think of is children of the ’80s going to ’50s- themed diners and getting really into Lindy Hop.
-It’s like, ‘Oh, this is a vision of the internet that I want to have experienced but have not.”
+“The comparison that I think of is children of the ’80s going to ’50s-themed diners and getting really into Lindy Hop.
+It’s like, ‘Oh, this is a vision of the internet that I want to have experienced but have not.’”

 That simplicity is precisely what draws people like Raquel Glassman, a cofounder of a local kombucha company from Port Richmond, who mostly uses Craigslist to give things away.
-When she’s decluttering, she’ll box up items, leave them on the sidewalk with a handwritten “free” sign, snap a photo, and post it online.
+When she’s decluttering, she’ll box up items, leave them on the sidewalk with a handwritten “Free” sign, snap a photo, and post it online.
 “It’s always gone within the day,” she said.

 If Glassman, 31, is going to sell an item, she likes that she can do it anonymously on Craigslist.
 Facebook Marketplace is more efficient, she says, but it’s not a great place to go if you don’t want your aunt to know that you’re getting rid of the “ugly lamp” she gave you.
-“She’ll see it on my Facebook because we’re friends,” said Glassman.
+“She’ll see it on my Facebook because we’re friends,” Glassman said.
 “You put that on Craigslist if you want to sell that.”

 IRL effects